Creating Edge Delta Hosted Agents

 - Click Create.

 The new hosted agent is added to the Hosted Agents table.
 If you configured an HTTPS endpoint, the URL is listed on the table and you use this to configure your push sources.
-If you created a hosted agent with a newly created configuration ID in step 7, the hosted agent is also automatically configured with an input path for the HTTPS endpoint and this input is added to a workflow by default:
+If you created a hosted agent with a newly created configuration ID in step 7, the hosted agent is also automatically configured with an input path for the HTTPS endpoint and this input is added to the pipeline configuration for the agent:

 If you created a hosted agent with HTTPS based on an existing configuration ID, you need to add this input path to the hosted agent configuration manually.